-While the business structure you choose should ultimately be what’s best for your business, we hope to make the decision process a little easier by breaking down exactly what to expect as a sole proprietor.
+We hope to make the process easier by breaking down exactly what to expect as a sole proprietor running a small business.
 Keep reading to find out more.

 Table of Contents